Nguyễn dynasty: Religion

 Although the previous Nguyễn lords were faithful Buddhists, Gia Long was not a Buddhist.
 He adopted Neo-Confucianism and actively restricted Buddhism.
 Scholars, elites, and officials attacked Buddhist doctrines and criticized them as superstitious and useless.
 The third emperor, Thiệu Trị, elevated Confucianism as the true religion and while regarding Buddhism as superstition.

 Building new Buddhist pagodas and temples were forbidden.
-Buddhist clergies and nuns were forced to join public works in order to limit the influence of Buddhism and promote Confucianism as the sole dominant belief of the society.
+Buddhist clergies and nuns were forced to join public works to limit the influence of Buddhism and promote Confucianism as the sole dominant belief of the society.
 However, such embracing a Sinic Confucian culture among the Vietnamese populace whom lived amidst a Southeast Asian infrastructure, widening the distance between the population and the court far away.
-Buddhism is still prevalence in the mainstream society and had its presence within the imperial palace.
-Empress mother, queens, princess, and concubines were devout Buddhists, despite the patriarchy prohibition.
+Buddhism was still prevalent in mainstream society and had its presence within the imperial palace.
+Empress mothers, queens, princess, and concubines were devout Buddhists, despite the patriarchal prohibition.

 Confucianism itself was the ideology of the Nguyen court, also provided the basic core of classical education and civil examination every year.
 Gia Long pursued Confucianism to create and maintain a conservative society and social structures.
 Confucian rituals and ideas were circulations based within ancient Confucian teaching such as The Analects and Spring and Autumn Annals in Vietnamese-script collections.
 The court rigidly imported these Chinese books from Chinese merchants.
 Confucian rituals such as cầu đảo (offering heaven for wind and rain during a drought) that the emperor and court officials perform for wishing heaven to rain down his kingdom.
 If the offer went successful, they had to conduct lễ tạ (thanksgiving ritual) to heaven.
 In addition, the emperor believed that holy spirits and natural goddesses of his country can also make rain.
-In 1804, Gia Long built the Nam Hải Long Vương Temple (Temple of Southern Ocean Dragon King) in Thuận An, northeast of Hue in his faithfulness to the spirit of Thuận An (Thần Thuận An), the place where most of cầu đảo ritual was performed.
-His successor, Minh Mạng, continued to build several temples dedicated to the Vũ Sư (rainmaking goddess) and altars for Thần Mây (Cloud Goddess) and Thần Sấm (Thunder Goddess).Nguyễn Trường Tộ, a prominent Catholic and reformist intellectual, launched an attack on Confucian structures in 1867 as decadent.
+In 1804, Gia Long built the Nam Hải Long Vương Temple (Temple of Southern Ocean Dragon King) in Thuận An, northeast of Hue in his faithfulness to the god of Thuận An (Thần Thuận An), the place where most of cầu đảo ritual was performed.
+His successor, Minh Mạng, continued to build several temples dedicated to the Vũ Sư (Rainmaking god) and altars for Thần Mây (Cloud God) and Thần Sấm (Thunder God).
+Nguyễn Trường Tộ, a prominent Catholic and reformist intellectual, launched an attack on Confucian structures in 1867 as decadent.
 He wrote to Tự Đức: "the evil that has been brought on China and on our country by the Confucian way of life."
 He criticized the court's Confucian education as dogmatic and unrealistic, promoted for his education reform.